Aminsharif/ps_dimond/README.md

-## Project Structure for Dimond Dataset
+## Project Structure using Dimond Dataset